 What is content distribution?

 Content distribution is the process of amplifying your content across key channels.
 These channels could be owned channels, such as your company’s newsletter or blog; third-party channels, which host and promote the content elsewhere, like Facebook, Pinterest, Snapchat, SEM ads, and more; or paid channels, where your brand pays third-party channels like Twitter and Instagram to advertise your content.

 Content distribution often relies on a combination of owned, third-party, and paid channels to get the most impressions possible.
-Not all third-party channels require paid advertising, but, lately, we’ve seen a trend where brands use some ad dollars to amplify content distribution even more.
+Not all third-party channels require paid advertising, but lately we’ve seen a trend where brands use some ad dollars to amplify content distribution even more.

-And with these definitions, you should have a greater idea of what and why content and content marketing are important.
+With these definitions, you should have a greater idea of what and why content and content marketing are important.
 Stay tuned for our next post, or contact us to see how we can work directly with your team and proactively educate your most important stakeholders on the space.